 Even with perfect optimization that places your company page in all the right search results, you still need to proactively probe through LinkedIn and find your audience.
 Here are a few ways to find the right folks to connect with:

 - Groups: Groups are where LinkedIn users go to interact.
 Individuals and companies can share content or engage in discussion within a group.
-Hover over Interests and select Groups.
-Do a search for industry-relevant groups, and join them (both from your personal profile and your company page).
+To find groups click on the Work tab in the upper right corner and select Groups or do a search using the search bar for industry-relevant groups, and join them (both from your personal profile and your company page).

 - People: Think about the various job titles held by the people you want to engage with or possibly convert into a customer.
-For instance, here at webFEAT, we tend to deal with marketing managers, sales managers , or CEO’s/Owners.
+For instance, here at webFEAT Complete, we tend to deal with marketing managers, sales managers , or CEO’s/Owners.
 Perform a keyword search for these job titles, and take a look at the results.
 What groups have they joined?
 What topics are they following?
+Do the same.

 While you’re at it, start mining your customer and contacts lists, and start making connections if you have not already done so.
 When you connect, include a note mentioning your company page and providing a link.
 The message should be simple – something like: